canjs/canjs/guides/setup.md

 ```

 At the bottom of the page, just before the body tag, are all of the script
 tags.
-We're using the jQuery edition of CanJS, so the first script tag
+We’re using the jQuery edition of CanJS, so the first script tag
 loaded must be jQuery.
 Following jQuery, we load `can.custom.js`.

 In the last chapter, we mentioned including `can.fixture.js`.
 In a
 normal project, once you connected to the actual REST services, you would
 remove `can.fixture.js`.
-In addition, to simplify things, we're using the
+In addition, to simplify things, we’re using the
 Bootstrap framework for our CSS; however Bootstrap is not required to use CanJS.

 ### Base Template